Rennanlg/calculadora-gorjeta/README.md

 ## 💻 Projeto

-A calculadora de gorjetas é uma aplicação que ajuda a galera a fazer a divisão do valor de gorjeta no final do rolê
+A calculadora de gorjetas é uma aplicação que ajuda a galera a fazer a divisão do valor de gorjeta no final do rolê, baseado na qualidade do atendimento recebido

 - [Visite o projeto online]()